You don’t have to graduate with an Ivy League degree or come from a million-dollar household to begin on the path toward financial freedom.

 - Leave your current job and start a new (better paying) job

-These options are all viable – and they will all help you build extra streams of income.
+These options are all viable – and they will all help you build multiple income streams.

 The most important things include:

 Build that extra source of income and you’ll see – it will pay off.

 Recommended Reading: Best Passive Income Ideas

 Here are 11 steps that you can take to achieve financial freedom: